Oregon Castle Doctrine

 - Committing or attempting to commit a felony involving the use or threatened imminent use of physical force against a person; or

 - Committing or attempting to commit a burglary in a dwelling; or

 - Using or about to use unlawful deadly physical force against a person.

 What will a person need to prove in these cases?

 Situations that arise in which a person needs to defend themselves usually happen quickly and unexpectedly.
 In order for a person to justify their actions of self-defense, they need to be able to show that they were acting reasonably.
 In other words, the threat to a person’s life needs to be imminent and about to happen.
 For example, if the person that defended themselves was about to get shot, get hit in the head with a heavy object by an attacker, or get kidnapped by another individual, this would typically justify the use of deadly force.

 Using deadly force will need to appear proportionate to the threat that a person was experiencing at the time they used force.
 For example, if an attacker is about to strike somebody with a small tree branch, it may be harder to justify using deadly force with a gun in response.
 However, if an attacker brandishes a firearm and threatens to use it eminently, the use of deadly force to counter this threat is more likely to be considered justified.

-Contact us today to speak with our Portland personal injury lawyers.
+Contact us today to speak with a Portland personal injury lawyer.